pepopo978/SimpleActionSets/README.md

-# Pepo changes
+# Weird Vibes changes
-Requires superwow, fixes saving action sets.
+* Compatable with superwow, fixes saving action sets. -Pepo
+* Sets swap automatically when using Goblin Brainwasher. -Ehawne

 # SimpleActionSets
 Save action bars as sets that can be swapped out.